-Extra/Co- The College has a wide range of student

-1 '

-Curricular associations and clubs that provide space for

-Activities students to develop their creative talents.
-The

-activities conducted help in developing not

-just the artistic and entrepreneurial talents

-but also helps in character building, spiritual

-growth, physical growth, etc. They facilitate

-development of various domains of mind and

-personality such as intellectual, emotional,

-social, moral and aesthetic developments.

-Creativity, enthusiasm, and positive

-thinking are some of the facets of personality

-development and the outcomes of these

-activities.
+Extra/Co- The College has a wide range of student Curricular associations and clubs that provide space for Activities students to develop their creative talents.
+The activities conducted help in developing not just the artistic and entrepreneurial talents but also helps in character building, spiritual growth, physical growth, etc. They facilitate development of various domains of mind and personality such as intellectual, emotional, social, moral and aesthetic developments.
+Creativity, enthusiasm, and p thinking are some of the facets of person activities.